nporteschaikin/objc/CoreDataManager/README.md

 - Core Data's shared components (persistent store coordinator, managed object model, managed object context) are instantiated on first call.
 - This includes a bunch helper methods which simplify selecting and inserting objects.

+### NSManagedObject+Querying

+I also wrote a category for `NSManagedObject`.
+In tandem with `CoreDataManager`, this adds methods for querying entities from their `NSManagedObject` equivalents.
+Use at your discretion.

 ### Usage

 See [CoreDataManager.h](CoreDataManager.h).